Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 The comparison is against what you'd get with no software: manifest top to bottom, dealt into equal piles, one per driver.

-Each pile is then sequenced the same way a real route is, because the Flex app would sequence it either way.
+Each pile is then sequenced the same way a real route is, because the driver's app would sequence it either way.
 That takes stop ordering out of the comparison entirely and leaves only the part this app is responsible for.

 **Why the headline is a problem count, not a percentage.** Manifests usually